huangcong12/image-precision-ai-website/content/blog/mobile-product-photography-shopify.md

 - Use a sweep background (curved paper or fabric)
 - Increase distance between product and background
 - Use portrait mode to blur backgrounds naturally
-- Remove backgrounds entirely with PhotoFixer & BG Remover
+- Remove backgrounds entirely with AI Product Image Enhancer - LC

 ## Transforming Good Smartphone Photos into Great Product Images

 Even the best smartphone photography benefits from AI enhancement.
-PhotoFixer & BG Remover helps:
+AI Product Image Enhancer - LC helps:

 1. **Increase resolution and clarity** beyond what your smartphone captured
 2. **Remove backgrounds** with precision for a clean, professional look